Ryan Sweeney (footballer): Burton Albion

 On 14 July 2023, Sweeney returned to England when he joined League One club Burton Albion on a two-year deal.
 Sweeney scored his first goal for Burton in an EFL Trophy victory away to Wrexham.
 At the end of the 2023–24 season, Sweeney was named as Burton's Players' Player of the Year.
 The following season saw Sweeney retain the award, also winning men's Player of the Season.

 On 13 May 2025, the club said it had offered the player a new contract, which Sweeney ultimately rejected.

 Mansfield Town (second stint)

 On 20 May 2025, Sweeney returned to former club Mansfield Town on a two-year permanent deal.

 International career

 On 18 May 2015 Sweeney was called up to the Ireland U-18s squad for the first time.

-Republic of Ireland U21s

 On 15 March 2017, Sweeney was called up to the Republic of Ireland national under-21 football team for the first time for the Under 21 European Championship qualifier match against Kosovo.
 He played the whole game as Ireland ran out as 1–0 winners thanks to a 2nd half goal from Olamide Shodipo.